CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments

 We also need to consider the theoretical uncertainty of the asymmetry prediction when varying the energy scale ($\mu_b$) and the hadronic parameter terms.
-In the Tabs.~\ref{tab:cpasymmetry_Scale_effect1}, \ref{tab:cpasymmetry_Scale_effect2}, \ref{tab:cpasymmetry_Scale_effect3}, we have summarized the resulting observables with different chosen energy scales ($\mu_b/2, \mu_b, 2\mu_b$).
+In Tabs.~\ref{tab:cpasymmetry_Scale_effect1}, \ref{tab:cpasymmetry_Scale_effect2}, \ref{tab:cpasymmetry_Scale_effect3}, we have summarized the resulting observables with different chosen energy scales ($\mu_b/2, \mu_b, 2\mu_b$).
 The pole mass of bottom quark is $4.77\pm0.06$ GeV.
 In each table, we used the values 4.71 GeV, 4.77 GeV and 4.83 GeV, respectively.
-The scale dependence corresponds to the NNLO $\bar{B} \to X_s \gamma$ and NLO CP-asymmetries.
-In these tables, it is clear to see the significant effect of varying the hadronic parameter terms in $\mathcal{A}_{\rm CP} (\bar{B} \to X_s \gamma )$, so that even the sign of this observable could be flipped.
-Similarly, changing the hadronic parameters also affect the value of $\Delta A_{X_s \gamma}$ since the contribution of $\tilde{\Lambda}_{78}$ is involved while the effect on $\mathcal{A}_{\rm CP} (\overline B \to X_{s+d} \gamma)$ is less severe.
+Different values of NNLO $\bar{B} \to X_s \gamma$ and NLO CP-asymmetries are varied from above three scales.
+In these tables, it is clear to see the significant effect of varying the hadronic parameter terms in $\mathcal{A}_{\rm CP} (\bar{B} \to X_s \gamma )$, so that even could flip the sign of this observable.
+Similarly, changing the hadronic parameters also affects the value of $\Delta A_{X_s \gamma}$ since the contribution to $\tilde{\Lambda}_{78}$ is involved while the effect on $\mathcal{A}_{\rm CP} (\overline B \to X_{s+d} \gamma)$ is less severe.
 The minimum and the maximum values of the observables in the three tables are as follows: